-Welcome to ReMarx Publishing.
+Welcome to ReMarx Publishing, the voice of the fighting working class.
 The titles below are available in print form and as e-books for mobile devices.
 Click on the title for more information.
 Visit our pay-what-you-can page for a selection of shorter titles.
 We welcome your comments.

 “Herein are a wealth of ideas to stimulate thought, contribute to a much-needed debate on the left, and clarify the need to refashion our society into a more humane and workable one.
 A task which is now urgent. ” – Ron Roberts, author, Psychology and Capitalism: The Manipulation of Mind